 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Forty Martyrs of Sebastea are an appealing group because of their youthful energy and courage, and their unyielding faith.
+The Forty Martyrs of Sebastea are an appealing group because of their youthful courage and their unyielding faith.

 The story is well-known to many of us.
-The forty were brave and disciplined soldiers in the Roman army, and were sometimes referred to as the "Thundering Legion."
+The forty were brave and disciplined soldiers in the Roman army, and were sometimes referred to as the "Thundering Legion" because of their energy and strength.
 They also were Christians.
-When a persecution of Christians began, the young men staunchly refused to deny Christ, even when threatened with being stripped of their military status.
+When a persecution of Christians began, the young men staunchly refused to deny Christ even when threatened with being stripped of their military status.

 Such an act of defiance could only be bad for army morale.
 Their commander decided to make an example of them.
 On a cold winter night he had them bound and thrown into a lake.
-He also had built, in their sight, warm fire-lit baths, and told them they could escape to the warmth if they would pay homage to Rome's idols.
+He also had warm fire-lit baths built where they could see the hot steam rising from them.
+He told the young men they could escape to the inviting warmth if they would pay homage to Rome's idols.